IainKnox/yoga-republic/README.md

 <p>&nbsp;</p>

 ## Testing 1.0
 Throughout this project I have done regular testing.
 And have reloaded and refreshed the pages multiple times after each addition and modification.
+Various bugs were found in terms of images not diplaying correctly, positioning, buttons and links not working.
+Mostly through revision of the **HTML and CSS** course work and some external **googling** I was able to squash most bugs I encountered.

 My first round of testing was functionality testing in which I performed the following actions.
 ### Testing the Links